Virtual Choirs | 2020

 Learning from the Best

 Mike’s classical guitar playing has been honed with coachings from Peter and Zoltán Katona, and Meng Su and Yameng Wang of the Beijing Duo.
 At the San Francisco Conservatory he was coached by David Tanenbaum, Marc Teicholz, Larry Ferrara, and Richard Savino.
 He studied with John Muratore and David Newsam at Dartmouth College, Gary Ryan at the Royal College of Music in London, Norm Zocher at Berklee College of Music, and the great Ken Volpe in New Canaan, CT.

 Private Guitar Studio | 1995—present

-Mike has taught hundreds of private students over the course of twenty years.
-Some have studied with him for over a decade, and some have gone on to further studies at the Oakland School of the Arts, Musicians Institute in Los Angeles, and Berklee College of Music in Boston.
+Mike has taught hundreds of private students over the course of twenty years—mostly guitar, lots of ukulele, and occasionally bass, mandolin, and percussion.
+Some students have studied with him for over a decade, and some have gone on to further studies at the Oakland School of the Arts, Musicians Institute in Los Angeles, and Berklee College of Music in Boston.

 Ecole Bilingue de Berkeley | 2016—present